 For horizontal direction switches, flip the switch to the left for downward airflow or flip the switch to the right for upward airflow.

-Use the steps below to change the direction of your ceiling fan:
+Use the steps below or the video below to change the direction of your ceiling fan:

 How to Reverse Your Ceiling Fan with a Remote